jarifBin/Gaming_Project/README.md

 ## How To Run This Project

-- very simple just open the cpp file in codeblock or any editor. then compile it. then run it.
+- open the cpp file in codeblock or any editor. then compile it. then run it.
-- make sure the csv file is in the same folder
+- make sure the csv/txt file is in the same folder

 ## Student Info
 - Jarif Bin Suroth